 If your problem is recruiting collaborators, you can post an open call like Jim Hester’s on Twitter, GitHub, and as an rOpenSci package author, you can ask for help in rOpenSci slack and ask rOpenSci team for ideas for recruiting new collaborators.

-Keep master shippable as much as possible
+Keep the default branch (main or master) as shippable as much as possible

 Branches are cheap.
 Use them extensively when developing features, testing out new ideas, fixing problems.